Ossoff raised over $2.35 million in just three weeks after his primary victory

 The Ossoff-Perdue race is one of the nation’s most competitive.
 Recent polling has found Ossoff either tied with or leading Perdue as the first-term Senator struggles to rebut allegations of insider trading and financial misconduct.

-Public Polling Policy survey this month found Ossoff leading Perdue, with Perdue’s approval underwater (42 percent disapproval, 36 percent approval).
+A Public Polling Policy survey this month found Ossoff leading Perdue, with Perdue’s approval underwater (42 percent disapproval, 36 percent approval).
 A recent Fox News survey found the race is a dead heat and within the margin-of-error.

 The GOP is increasingly concerned about losing in Georgia.
 The Trump campaign recently placed a defensive TV ad buy in an attempt to boost the president’s sagging popularity.
 New York Times reporter Maggie Haberman noted “The GA ad buy from Trump campaign is a real one” and that Georgia is “another state that had seemed safe that is suddenly slipping away.”

-Similarly, The Cook Political Report’s Jessica Taylor reported last week that, “Georgia is the state, hands down, that I’ve heard increasing worry about from Republican sources this week at both the presidential and Senate level.
+Similarly, The Cook Political Report’s Jessica Taylor reported last week that, “Georgia is the state, hands down, that I’ve heard increasing worry about from Republican sources this week at both the presidential and Senate level.”

 # # #